By Land, Sea, or Air

 During the times when special events aren’t happening, this becomes a public course so give it a try if you dare.
 This is a challenging course with some of the holes sitting right on the ocean bluff.
 As you enjoy the view of the sparkling ocean and the sprawling beach below, it just might take the sting away from scoring a 7 on a par 4.

 La Jolla is also home to the Torrey Pines State Natural Preserve with walking trails giving you unobstructed views of the breathtaking coastline.
 There are 8 miles of trails, a visitor center, and guided nature walks on weekends and holidays.

-If stepping off a 300 foot cliff isn’t your cup of tea, you can enjoy the whole scene and the amazing view at one of the many sitting areas at the Gliderport.
-You can bring your own lunch or purchase something from the café located right there and kick back to enjoy the feeling of being on solid ground, unlike the crazies flying just above your head.
+You can bring your own lunch or purchase something from the café located in sute and kick back to enjoy the feeling of being on solid ground, unlike the crazies flying just above your head.